© Crown copyright 2020

 A business on the scheme buys a delivery van for £6,000 including VAT of £1,000 and it is not used for anything else.
 As the van is capital expenditure goods, VAT can be reclaimed.
 When the business later sells or part exchanges the van, say for £2,000, it must account for the VAT on this amount at 20%, not at the flat rate.

-16.1 What if I disagree with your decision about my use of the Flat Rate Scheme?
+16.1 If you disagree with HMRC’s decision about my use of the Flat Rate Scheme

 You can ask HMRC to reconsider their decision.
 Write to the office with whose decision you disagree saying why you disagree.
 A different officer will review the decision.